phber/spraktek_dd2418/README.md

 # Price prediction of apartments on Hemnet using agency descriptions

+Project in the course DD2418 Language Engineering.
+All files described below can be runed seperatly.

 ## Regression.py

 To run the regression, call the run function with the vocabulary file and the prediction data file in Python code: